jorgebucaran/fisher/man/man1/getopts.md

 ## DESCRIPTION

-`Getopts` is a command line parser implemented in `awk(1)`, designed to process command line arguments in the easiest way possible.
+**Getopts** is a command line options parser for fish.

 ## USAGE

-The best way to understand how `getopts` work is by studying a simple example.
+The best way to understand how getopts work is by studying a basic example.

 ```
 getopts -ab1 --foo=bar baz